thorium-technologies/gpt-handler/ui-gpt-handler/docs/architecture.md

     - `Tabs/`: tab-specific components (e.g., `TabsContainer`, tab content)

 > ❗ Components should **not** contain business logic — only presentation, layout, and minimal interaction.

 ---

+### `utils/`

+- Contains utility functions and helpers that are reusable across the app
+- Examples:
+  - String manipulation
+  - Date formatting
+  - API request helpers
+- These functions should be pure and independent of specific app logic

+---